Painter602/EDLogReader/README.md

 # Nice to have:
 The script can run from the command line or from Python's IDLE.

-I have made an executable from my copy using a Python compiler.
+I built an executable from my copy using a Python compiler.

 There are several Python compilers out there.
 I used py2exe, but suggest you research available options, and select the one best suited to you.

 # Why not distribute an executable version?